Washington State Parks Guidance on Volunteer Activity During COVID-19

 - Hosts who are sick or symptomatic or have been in close contact with someone who is, will be asked to relocate to a non-state park site, if possible.
 Hosts who are unable to relocate to a non-state park site may be asked to relocate to an alternate site within the park that may not have full utilities.

-- Hosts must wear cloth face coverings at all times while performing duties, except when working alone outside, in a private area or in other circumstances where there are no other people outside their household.
+- Volunteers who are not yet fully vaccinated, or are of unknown vaccination status, must continue to wear masks or cloth face coverings at all times while performing duties, except when working alone outside, in a private area or in other circumstances where there are no other people outside their household.

 - Avoid sharing tools and other equipment.
 When sharing tools is required, wear gloves and disinfect tools between uses according to CDC guidelines.